 What do we attribute this to?
 Following Justin Franks's high profile finish at SCGCon?
 Just wanting to try new cards?
 Arcanist being that good?
 A meta shift making these better positioned?

 Entry Fee: $10

-Registration: 10:30 registration, with an 11:00 start time
+Registration: 11:30 registration, 12:00 start time

-Proxy limit: Unlimited proxy
+Proxy Limit: Unlimited proxy

-Proxy rules: While we love real cards and beautifully-rendered proxies, it’s more important to us that you’re just here and playing.
+Proxy Rules: While we love real cards and beautifully-rendered proxies, it’s more important to us that you’re just here and playing.
 As such, we’re not instituting any proxy rules or guidelines.

 Decklists: We will be collecting decklists to post online after the event.